Tim-Riffelmacher/smart-wallet/README.md

 ## Streamlit

 The implementation of the web application is done using [Streamlit](https://streamlit.io/), a Python package renowned for its rapid and straightforward web application development capabilities.
 According to developers, Streamlit excels in visually preparing and presenting data through reports or dashboards.
 Throughout the project's implementation, an assessment will be conducted to test Streamlit's suitability for implementing the specified project idea.
-A comprehensive evaluation will be documented at a later stage.
+A comprehensive [Evaluation](#evaluation) will be documented at a later stage.

 ## Further Technology